Takasago Maru: Construction and career

 Takasago Maru was escorted by the destroyer as they arrived at Truk on 5 September 1943.
 On 18 December, she transferred medical supplies to the cruiser at Harujima.
 She departed Singapore on 28 February 1944 for Saigon.
-The supply ship replenish with Takasago Maru on 17 April.
+The supply ship replenished Takasago Maru on 17 April.

-encountered Takasago Maru on 5 February 1945 and was let go as she was clearly marked as a hospital ship.
-On 19 March, she was anchored near the battleships and during the attack on Kure and escaped the harbor undamaged. conducted an onboard search for violations and contrabands but found her to be clear and let her continue to Wake Island on 2 July.
+encountered Takasago Maru on 5 February 1945 and let the Japanese ship go as she was clearly marked as a hospital ship.
+On 19 March, she was anchored near the battleships and during the attack on Kure and escaped the harbor undamaged. conducted an onboard search for violations and contraband but found her to be clear and let her continue to Wake Island on 2 July.
 The same thing happened again five days later on 7 July, when conducted a search.
 While she was in Maizuru on 25 July, planes from the aircraft carrier attacked the harbor but with no hits on Takasago Maru.
 On 1 December, she was assigned to the Allied Repatriation Service at Kure.

 Between 1947 and 1956, she made trips to evacuate Japanese prisoners of war in Siberia and Nakhodka.
 On 23 March 1956, she was sold to Namura Shipbuilding, K. K., Osaka for scrapping.